vladkinoman/just-my-notes/books/best-computer-science-books.md

 1. Algorithms: Design Manual by Skiena
 2. Algorithms, 4th ed. by Sedgwick and Wayne
 3. Algorithm Design by Kleinberg and Tardos (best graph explanation)
+4. Programming Pearls, 2nd ed. by Jon Bentley (about the problems that programmers constantly face)

 For fun (casual): Grokking Algorithms.